menu

 ENVIRONMENT – Careful environmental management remains the secret of Ndutu’s survival.
 Dead wood is brought from outside the Ngorongoro Conservation Area for our small evening campfire under the stars.
 All the laundry is wind-dried and clothes are pressed using irons filled with coals.
 Occasionally we still have to use our trusty ancient wood stoves in the kitchen for our cooking.
 Most of the water in the cottages is heated through solar power ensuring you can have a hot shower at the end of your safari.

 SUSTAINABILITY – We source as much of our produce as we can locally.
 The majority of our fresh fruit and vegetables come from Margaret’s farm, a wonderful ‘shamba’ (Swahili for farm) 150 km from the lodge.
 Building materials and firewood are also sourced from outside the conservation area to support local communities.
+Most recently we have moved our power entirely to green energy with the addition of a new solar system meaning we now have 24 hour power at the lodge.
+This is a very gratifying step for us, reducing our heavy reliance on our diesel generators and significantly reducing our carbon footprint.
+Similarly we are also commissioning a new biogas system that will help us generate methane from our organic waste to use instead of the propane gas that is trucked in for our gas ovens in our kitchens.